kd-s-t/fair-split/README.md

 </div>

 # SplitSafe
-A decentralized, trustless Bitcoin escrow and split payment system using Internet Computer (ICP) and modern web technologies.
-It utilizes ICP's native Bitcoin integration via cKBTC (Chain-Key Bitcoin) to facilitate secure, programmable, and decentralized multi-party payment flows, eliminating the need for bridges, wrapped BTC, or intermediaries.
+A decentralized, trustless multi-chain escrow and split payment system using Internet Computer (ICP) and SEI Network with modern web technologies.
+It utilizes ICP's native Bitcoin integration via cKBTC (Chain-Key Bitcoin) and SEI's high-performance blockchain to facilitate secure, programmable, and decentralized multi-party payment flows, eliminating the need for bridges, wrapped tokens, or intermediaries.

-Senders can lock cKBTC into escrow, define payout rules, and automatically release funds once the specified conditions are met.
-Recipients receive cKBTC in predefined split proportions, which can be converted to native Bitcoin through ICP's Bitcoin integration, all managed by canister logic on the Internet Computer.
+Senders can lock cKBTC or SEI tokens into escrow, define payout rules, and automatically release funds once the specified conditions are met.
+Recipients receive tokens in predefined split proportions, which can be converted to native Bitcoin through ICP's Bitcoin integration or used directly on SEI Network, all managed by canister logic on the Internet Computer.

+**Multi-Chain Support:**
+- **Bitcoin (cKBTC)**: Native Bitcoin integration via ICP
+- **SEI Network**: High-performance Layer 1 blockchain for fast transactions
+- **Testnet Ready**: Atlantic-2 testnet integration for safe development

-Use cases for SplitSafe include freelance payments, DAO treasuries, milestone-based bounties, marketplace transactions, and any scenarios requiring trust-minimized Bitcoin settlements.
+Use cases for SplitSafe include freelance payments, DAO treasuries, milestone-based bounties, marketplace transactions, gaming payments, DeFi integrations, and any scenarios requiring trust-minimized multi-chain settlements.

 <div align="center">
 	<img src="https://img.shields.io/badge/Next.js-000000?style=for-the-badge&logo=next.js&logoColor=white" />